 Our enlightening Diwali Facts will tell you about the colourful 'Festival of Lights' which will be celebrated the coming weekend on 14 November 2020.

 1. Diwali is the most important religious festival celebrated by followers of Hinduism.
-It is also called Divali, Deepavali or Deepawali and is commonly referred to as Deepavali or Deepawali or the Festival of Lights.
+It is also called Divali, Deepavali or Deepawali and is commonly referred to as the Festival of Lights.

-2. The Festival of Lights celebrates the Hindu New Year and the victory of light over darkness and the triumph of good over evil.
+2. The Festival of Lights celebrates the Hindu New Year.
+It is a celebration of the victory of light over darkness and the triumph of good over evil.

 3.This festival can last up to five days.
 Diwali takes place every year in late October or early November depending on the cycle of the moon.
 The festival starts two days before the new moon comes up.

 In 2022, the Diwali celebrations go from 23 October until 27 October.
 The main celebrations will take place on 24 October.